Harshtank-io/ENGIN/README.md

 # engin

-A new Flutter project.
+A Flutter Project that shows the video games information  .

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project consumes the RAWG api and gives the games information.

 A few resources to get you started if this is your first Flutter project: